 We let the masses get into the water while I hung out with our toddler on the upper deck.
 We watched many family members get into the water and start snorkeling, which my toddler found fascinating.
 He really wanted to go into the water too, so my Mom and Mother-in-Law decided to go out with him.
 The Four Winds Maui has cool floatation devices with a peep hole for kids to lay on to look at the fish.
 The crew members were really helpful bringing them the floatie and helping our toddler!
-They loaded my toddler (wearing a life vest and water wings) onto one of those and my Mom and Mother-in-Law pulled him around the ocean so he could participate.
+They loaded my toddler (wearing a life vest and water wings) onto one of those.
+My Mom and Mother-in-Law pulled him around the ocean so he could participate.
 Almost instantly, all his cousins swarmed the flotation device and my son was in heaven being a part of the experience!

 By the time I grabbed some food and water, my son and most of the family were ready to come back on the boat to warm up and get food.
 My toddler devoured half my kalua pork sandwich (which was really tasty) and at least one cup full of chips.
 As time went on, the majority of swimmers all came on board to get food.
 This was perfect timing because we were all done eating and ready to hit the water again!